We are currently only accepting applications for communications officers from candidates who have:

 Our communications officers bring the world’s attention to the areas in which we work.

-From visiting an impromptu settlement of displaced people in the Democratic Republic of Congo to document conditions, to collecting testimonies of people on board one of the MSF rescue boats in the Mediterranean, MSF communication officers play a vital role in ensuring that MSF speaks out against human rights abuse and injustice.
+From visiting an impromptu settlement of displaced people in the Democratic Republic of Congo to document conditions, to collecting testimonies of people on board a rescue ship in the Mediterranean, Médecins Sans Frontières/Doctors Without Borders (MSF) communication officers play a vital role in ensuring that we speak out against human rights abuse and injustice.

 Our communications officers are usually based in the capital of a country and are responsible for managing communications for all the projects in that country.